Exporting perishable commodities to Asia: Developing a stakeholder collaboration model

 The outcome of the survey will help to identify the need and potential for a collaborative approach to better market horticulture goods produced in Queensland.

-The survey will take about 15 minutes to complete.
+The survey will take about 20 minutes to complete and includes three parts:

 Information collected is confidential and will only be accessible to the research team.